 As a DUI defense lawyer in Charleston, South Carolina, I’m oftentimes asked about the “process,” from start to finish, after someone is arrested for DUI.
-This article provides an overview of the process for someone charged with DUI 1st offense.
+This article provides an overview of the process for someone charged with a DUI 1st offense.
 If it is a DUI 2nd offense or greater, the charge is prosecuted in General Sessions Court, and different rules and penalties apply.

 After a person is arrested for driving under the influence (DUI) in South Carolina, the court process often takes many months if not longer.
 If you’re fortunate, the prosecutor may dismiss or “nolle prosse” the DUI charge.
 Perhaps the prosecutor agrees to let you plead guilty to a lesser charge such as reckless driving.
 Otherwise, if you don’t plead guilty to the DUI, and the prosecutor doesn’t offer a deal, then your case will be decided in a trial.